-- PHASE III: tour operators, travel agencies and tourism boards
+- PART III: tour operators, travel agencies and tourism boards

-To obtain the Charter (PHASE I), the protected area must:
+To obtain the Charter (Part I), the protected area must:

 - Present its candidacy to Europarc Federation.

-- Train the staff of the protected area involved and organize meetings with businesses, local administrators, trade associations in the area involved in the tourism sector .
+- Train the staff of the protected area involved and organize meetings with local businesses, administrators, trade associations involved in the tourism sector.

 - Carry out an analysis of the tourist market in the protected area, of the strategies already in place, of the opportunities and of the environmental, economic and social impact.